Enterprise Resource Planning (ERP) Software

 - How many orders are awaiting shipment?

-Most ERP packages are modular, meaning that there is a section (module) that contains all the functions for each department.
+Most ERP business solutions are modular, meaning that there is a section (module) that contains all the functions for each department.
 For example, finance, HR or manufacturing.
 In the past, most workers would only be given access to the module that matched their role.
 But, with today’s modern, cloud ERPs there’s been a shift towards giving users access to the whole system for improved communication and teamwork.

-Brief History of ERP
+Brief history of ERP business solutions

 ERP systems first came out in the 1990s as an answer for manufacturing companies that needed a better way to manage their inventory and supply chains.
 As Y2K drew near and businesses saw the need for streamlined computing, ERPs became more popular.
 And, as their popularity grew so did their uses.
 Once used mainly for manufacturing, ERP systems now touch almost every area of a business.
 They help accounting with everything from cost management to accounts payable.
 Customer service can use them to track and handle call center support, self-service portals and service goals.
 Manufacturing workers count on them to handle capacity planning and bills of materials.
 Management depends on ERP systems to give them the data they need to see how well the business is doing and what might need to adjusted.